Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

 #### ==> This way, we can maintain the compatibility.
 (Removing a field is just like adding a field)

 #### Datatypes and schema evolution
+- What about changing the datatype of a field?
+- there is a risk that values will lose precision or get truncated.
+   - For example, say you change a 32-bit integer into a 64-bit integer
+   - Old Data <==Read== New code: OK - The Parser can fill in missing bits with zeros.
+   - Old Code(still 32-bit) ==Read==> New Data: Error - It will be truncated.
+- A curious detail of 'Protocol Buffers'
+   - No list or array datatype
+   - Instead, a repeated marker for fields ( Two 'filed tag =3 type = string' in Figure 4-4)
+   - The nice effect: it’s okay to change an optional (single-valued) field into a repeated (multi-valued) field.
+   - New code reading old data sees a list with zero or one element (depending on whether the field was present).
+   - Old code reading new data sees only the last element of the list cuz they think the only last element can be multiple.
+- 'Thrift' has a dedicated list datatype
+   - It is parameterized with the data type of the list elements
+   - not allow the same evolution from single-valued to multi-valued as Protocol Buffers
+   - but it has the advantage of supporting nested lists

 ### Apache Avro

 - Another binary encoding format